mhalushka/miRge3.0/docs/new_usage.md

 Predicting novel miRNAs:
-  novel miRNA detection is confined to human and mouse only (with "-on" argument):
+  The predictive model for novel miRNA detection is trained on human and mouse!
   -nmir, --novel-miRNA        include prediction of novel miRNAs -minl, --minLength          the minimum length of the reatined reads for novel miRNA detection (default: 16) -maxl, --maxLength          the maximum length of the reatined reads for novel miRNA detection (default: 25)